davidward462/algorithms/notes.md

 # Algorithms

 ## Binary Search

-- runtime: O(log n)
+- Runtime: O(log n)
-- input array must be sorted
+- Input array must be sorted

 ## Quicksort
-- uses Divide and Conquer
+- Uses Divide and Conquer
+- Base case and recursive case
-- worst case: O(n^2)
+- Worst case: O(n^2)
-- average case (choose random pivot): O(n log n)
+- Average case (choose random pivot): O(n log n)
 1. An array with one or zero items is already sorted (base case)
-2. Choose a pivot
+2. Choose a pivot (random index is good)
 3. Partition the array into two subarrays: one of values less than the pivot, one of values greater than it
 4. Call quicksort recursively on the two subarrays

 ## Breadth-First Search
-- graph algorithm
+- Graph algorithm
-- determine the number of paths from node A to B
+- Determine the number of paths from node A to B
-- determine the length of a path from node A to B
+- Determine the length of a path from node A to B
 - Unweighted graph
 - For each node N to visit, visit N and then append all of N's neighbours to the list of nodes to visit
 - All first degree connections are searched before second degree connections, and so on